 Q: What is the difference between ectasia and an aneurysm?
 A: Ectasia refers to a diffuse widening of a segment of the aorta, while an aneurysm is a more localized, balloon-like bulge.

 Q: What are the symptoms of ectasia of the ascending aorta?
 A: Most people with ectasia are asymptomatic.
-However, as the aorta dilates, it can cause chest pain, shortness of breath, or hoarseness.
+Even so, as the aorta dilates, it can cause chest pain, shortness of breath, or hoarseness.

 Q: How is ectasia diagnosed?
 A: Ectasia is typically diagnosed using imaging techniques such as echocardiography, CT scans, or MRI.